Long COVID symptoms: What we (don’t) know and who it impacts | DW | 14.01.2021

-For patients with long COVID, understanding the symptoms or even getting recognition for the disease has been hard to do.
+For patients with long COVID, understanding the symptoms or even getting recognition for the disease has been hard.
 DW spoke with one expert who answered a few of our most pressing questions.

 Debilitating symptoms from COVID-19 can last well past the initial course of the disease for some patients.
 Researchers have been trying to figure out what triggers cases of long COVID and if certain people are more susceptible to it.

 Dr. David Strain heads the British Medical Association's work on the long-term impact of COVID-19.
-He's also a survivor of the disease.
+He has also had the disease himself.
 He recently spoke with DW.

 Deutsche Welle: Is there any way of speeding up recovery for sufferers of long-term COVID?